jddixon/buildList/ghpDoc/index.md

-# buildList
+<h1 class="libTop">buildList</h1>

 A set of Python utilities intended to be interoperable with the **builds/** package in https://github.com/jddixon/xlCrypto_go.

 ## Serialization

 In its serialized form a BuildList consists of

 * a public key line,
 * a title line,
 * a timestamp line,
 * a number of content lines, and
 * optionally a digital signature.

-Each of the lines ends with a linefeed (a byte with the value 10, conventionally written as \\n).
+Each of the lines ends with a linefeed (a byte with the value 10, conventionally written as `\\n`).

 A blank line follows the last content line.
 The timestamp (in CCYY-MM-DD HH:MM:SS form) represents the time at which the list was signed using the RSA private key corresponding to the key in the public key line.
 The public key itself is base-64 encoded.

 ## Content Lines

 The content lines section begins and ends with fixed `# BEGIN CONTENT #` and `# END CONTENT #` delimiters.
 Each actual content line consists of
 * either a directory name or
 * a file name followed by its content hash.
 In either case the name
 is indented by a number of spaces equivalent to its depth in the hierarchy.